Foundation Guide

 - 99_System/Scripts

-2. A CLAUDE.md file in the root with this content:
+2. A CLAUDE.md file at the root with:

-Claude will create all the folders and files for you.
-When it's done, you'll see the structure appear in VS Code's file explorer on the left.
+Claude creates all the folders and files.
+You'll see them appear in VS Code's file explorer on the left.

 6